 Statement

 This case concerns FERC’s authority and obligation to remedy what FERC called a “fundamental systemic problem in the [electric] industry.”
 Pet.
 App.
 13a-14a./ FERC found that the vertically integrated electric utilities that own major portions of the interstate electric transmission grid discriminate, in providing transmission service, in favor of serving their own and their affiliates’ sales and against competing sellers and users of electric energy.
 Pet.
 App.
 214a-216a, 315a-331a.
 To remedy this (in part), FERC required each such utility to adopt a pro forma “open access transmission tariff” (OATT) and to take transmission service for its own wholesale sales and unbundled retail sales on the same terms it offers to others.
 Pet.
 App.
 178a; 306a.
-But FERC declined to apply this requirement to the vast majority of transmissions: those in which the utility’s cost of transmission service is “bundled” as an accounting and contractual matter into the the utility’s retail charge for electricity.
+But FERC declined to apply this requirement to the vast majority of transmission: those in which the utility’s cost of transmission service is “bundled” as an accounting and contractual matter into the utility’s retail charge for electricity[It’s not just the cost or price; it’s the other terms and conditions of transmission service as well – that is where most of the discrimination we have observed is found].
 Pet.
 App.
 234a; 454a-456a.
 The result is contrary to FERC’s express statutory obligations under the FPA and inconsistent with coherent regulation of the inherently interstate activity of transmitting electricity over an interstate grid.

 A. The Electric Industry

-The electric industry depends on three kinds of facilities: generation facilities that produce electric energy; distribution facilities that deliver electric energy to end users; and transmission facilities that carry electricity at high voltage the generation facilities to the distribution facilities.
+The electric industry depends on three kinds of facilities: generation facilities that produce electric energy; distribution facilities that deliver electric energy to end users; and transmission facilities that carry electricity at high voltage from the generation facilities to the distribution facilities.
 Today, the transmission facilities in every state (except Alaska, Hawaii, and part of Texas) interconnect into two large grids, the Eastern Interconnection and the Western Interconnection.
 See Pet.
 App.
 305a n.541.

-The largest segments of the interstate grids in each state are owned by the vertically integrated public utilities that have traditionally provided electricity to their local customer bases (their “native loads”) on a regulated monopoly basis.
+The largest segments of the interstate grids in each state are owned by the vertically integrated public utilities that have traditionally provided electricity to their local customers (their “native loads”) on a regulated monopoly basis.
 See Pet.
 App.
 172a.
 The utilities use these facilities for bulk transmission of the electric energy that they sell either at wholesale (i.e., to entities that in turn resell) or at retail (i.e., to end users who receive electricity via their local distribution systems).
 This case is about the authority and obligation of FERC to require such utilities to provide open access to their transmission facilities on the same terms and conditions as they apply to themselves, so that competing suppliers and marketers of electric power can transmit power for wholesales (and, where state law permits, retail sales), and so that users in every state can have efficient access to the cheapest and most reliable sources of power.

 As an accounting and contractual matter, a utility’s sales charges may be either “unbundled” or “bundled.”
-That is, in the case of retail sales, the utility may, by its own choice and/or pursuant to state law, either present separate charges for the electricity, the transmission service, and the delivery service, or “bundle” these separate costs into a single charge.
+That is, in the case of retail sales, the utility may, by its own choice and/or pursuant to state law, either present separate charges [and other terms] for the electricity, the transmission service, and the delivery service, or “bundle” these separate costs into a single charge.
 At present, the usage of the interstate trans\mission grids is approximately 21.5% for wholesale transactions and approximately 78.5% for retail sales, and more than 97% of all retail sales are made on a “bundled” basis.
 Thus, the bundled retail sales that are the specific concern of No. 00-809 and this brief account for about 77% of the usage of the interstate grid.